mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 The threshold type `MetadataChange` is not actually used during the consensus work (voting for changes in metadata are constructed differently).

-*Client: this type of threshold is used in the function `ValidatorMetadata.getMinThreshold`:[ValidatorMetadata.sol#L366](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/ValidatorMetadata.sol#L366) — the threshold value used in the function `ValidatorMetadata.finalize`:[ValidatorMetadata.sol#L342](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/ValidatorMetadata.sol#L342)*.
+*Client: this type of threshold is used in the function `ValidatorMetadata.getMinThreshold`: [ValidatorMetadata.sol#L366](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/ValidatorMetadata.sol#L366) — the threshold value used in the function `ValidatorMetadata.finalize`:[ValidatorMetadata.sol#L342](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/ValidatorMetadata.sol#L342)*.

 Yes, the question is removed.